 One of the most important festivals of Jharkhand is the Holi.
-The spring festival of Holi is celebrated in Dhanbad in the month of Phalgun or in the months of February/March according to the English calendar and seems to have a universal appeal.
-The festival of Holi is celebrated with great charm and vigor in the state of Jharkhand.
+The spring festival of Holi is celebrated in the month of Phalgun or in the months of February/March according to the English calendar and seems to have a universal appeal.
 The legend of Holika is very much prevalent here.
-The lighting of bonfire also forms a special feature of the Holi celebrations in Dhanbad.
-Fun and frolic is also redefined in various forms in the festive celebrations here.
+The lighting of bonfire also forms a special feature of the Holi celebrations.
 People greet each other with colors and thus enhance the feeling of harmony due to which happiness prevails.
 The tradition of playing Holi with mud is also extremely delightful.

-Another prominent festivals of Jharkhand is the Diwali.
+Another prominent festival of Jharkhand is the Diwali.
 The people of Jharkhand indulge themselves in the celebration of Diwali with much exuberance.
 The celebration of Diwali in the state of Jharkhand starts two days before the actual Diwali, celebrated in honor of Dhanvantari also known as the physician of Gods.
 The day just before the actual Diwali is known as 'Choti Diwali' or 'Small Diwali'.
 Songs in honor of the deities, the performance of 'Arti', lighting of lights or oil/ ghee diyas, bursting of crackers characterize the festival of Diwali.
 Tiny footprints of the Goddess of Wealth, Mother Lakshmi are a special feature of the Rangolis designed for this auspicious ceremonial occasion.
-The tribal people of the state worship Goddess Kali on this day.
+People also worship Goddess Kali on this day.

-Another well known festivals of Jharkhand is the Basant Panchami.
-This festival is celebrated in Jharkhand with as much pomp and fervor as that of the whole country.
+Another well known festival of Jharkhand is the Basant Panchami.
+This festival is celebrated with as much pomp and fervor as that of the whole country.
 In this state Basant Panchami is celebrated to welcome the season of spring after the dead and decay of the winter season.
 People of this state take this festival to be full of religious, seasonal and social significance.
-The locals celebrate this joyous festival with much ebullience and the main attraction of this festival is kite flying.
+The main attraction of this festival is kite flying.

 The 'Sun-God' is worshipped by almost all civilizations but adopts a unique form in the state of Jharkhand.
-Chhath Puja is reckoned as one of the most important festivals of Jharkhand..
+Chhath Puja is reckoned as one of the most important festivals of Jharkhand.
 During this festival the setting Sun is worshipped with utmost sincerity and devotion.
-The inhabitants of the state have immense faith on this auspicious festival, which is celebrated two times a year once in the month of Chaitra or March, and the other time in which it is celebrated is the month of Kartik, which falls in the month of November.
+The inhabitants of the state have immense faith on this auspicious festival, which is celebrated two times a year once in the month of Chaitra or March, and the other in the month of Kartik, which is in the month of November.
 The harmonious melody of the lyrics chanted during this festival lets one immerse in the sanctity and the purity of this auspicious occasion.
-Besides the Hindus, some of the Muslims also actively participate in the holy ceremony.
-If we opt for redefining this festival then we can say that it is an expression of seeking blessings from the forces of the nature, thus representing the amalgamation of the Vedic and non-Aryan religion.

 Jityya Bhaiya Dooj

-Jitya Bhaiya Dooj one of the prominent festivals of Jharkhand is celebrated in the state of Jharkhand with as much exuberance as in the other states.
+Jitya Bhaiya Dooj is one of the prominent festivals of Jharkhand, celebrated with much exuberance.
 It is a festival purely dedicated to the love and affection between brothers and sisters.
-Brothers bless their sisters and also promises to protect them from all hardships.
-The celebration of Bhaiya Dooj in this state can be redefined as a bond that speaks of sensitivity and timeless relationship.
+Brothers bless their sisters and also promise to protect them from all hardships.

-This festival occurs at the end of the month of Ramzan, is the gayest and falls on the first day of the tenth month of the Hijrah or Muslim calendar.
-This festival is celebrated in Dhanbad with great pomp and show.
+This festival is celebrated at the end of the month of Ramzan.
+It comes on the first day of the tenth month of the Hijrah or Muslim calendar.
+This festival is celebrated all over the state with great pomp and show.

 This festival popularly known as Bakri-Id or Eid-ul-Adha or Eid-Ul-Zuha is one of the most important festivals in the Muslim calendar.
 It is observed on the tenth day of the twelfth month in the Muslim calendar.
 The holiness of the day and the period preceding it makes this a popular time for undertaking the pilgrimage to Mecca.

-The most solemn and colorful Muslim function held in the state of Jharkhand is Muharram.
+The most solemn and colorful Muslim festival in the state of Jharkhand is Muharram.
 This festival commemorates the martyrdom of Imam Hussain, the grandson of the Holy Prophet.
 In all cities and towns Muslims take out impressive processions of colorfully decorated tazias, replicas of the martyr's tomb at Karbala.
-In this state also Muharram is observed by taking out gold and silver replicas of old Nawabi times and men are seen beating their breasts in mourning constantly until blood oozes out.
+In Jharkhand also Muharram is observed by taking out gold and silver replicas of old Nawabi times and men are seen beating their breasts in mourning constantly until blood oozes out.